 Accountability allows you to acknowledge what tasks are worth your time.
 For example, many workers seem to lose valuable hours checking their emails and social media notifications.
-This is not work.
+This is not working.
 Reducing the time you spend checking emails will help you carve more hours for your projects.

 Creating Passive Income:

-Most freelancers don’t always have great months, and on occasion, they might experience lack of clients.
+Most freelancers don’t always have great months, and on occasion, they might experience a lack of clients.
 During these moments, it’s much wiser not to spend your time hunting for clients but to find sources of passive income.